FEAScript/FEAScript-blog/about.markdown

 # About FEAScript

-[FEAScript](https://feascript.com/) is a lightweight finite element simulation library built in JavaScript for creating client-side, browser-based simulations for physics and engineering problems.
+[FEAScript](https://feascript.com/) is a lightweight finite element simulation library developed in JavaScript.
+It allows users to create and run client-side, browser-based simulations for physics and engineering problems without requiring additional installations.
+This is the blog of FEAScript.

 ## License